Baked Honey Garlic Chicken

 - 3 1/2 Tbsp soy sauce

-Toss chicken with sauce just immediately before serving.
-Sprinkle chicken with green onions and sesame seeds.
+- Toss chicken with sauce just immediately before serving and sprinkle with green onions and sesame seeds.
 Serve with rice or cauliflower rice if desired.